topsoftrees/Homelabs/project 7 - Slow Wireless - Win.md

 Since the AP is connected to a switch, a VLAN should be used so the AP cannot access the internal network.
 Ideally, the internal network would be 192.168.50.1/24 and the external is 192.168.100.1/24.

 _In pfSense:_
 1. Interfaces > Assignments > VLANs > add VLAN 100 (wireless)

-a.
-We should add the VLAN to LAN since the switch and AP are connected through the LAN port of SG-1100.
+2. We should add the VLAN to LAN since the switch and AP are connected through the LAN port of SG-1100.
 If the AP was connected through the OPT port, we should add the VLAN to OPT interface.

-2. Interfaces > Assignments > VLANs > VLAN 100 > add
+3. Interfaces > Assignments > VLANs > VLAN 100 > add

-3. Interfaces > Assignments > VLANs > VLAN 100 > enable, wireless, 192.168.100.1/24
+4. Interfaces > Assignments > VLANs > VLAN 100 > enable, wireless, 192.168.100.1/24

-4. Services > DHCP Server > VLAN 100 > enable, 192.168.100.10-192.168.100.254
+5. Services > DHCP Server > VLAN 100 > enable, 192.168.100.10-192.168.100.254

-5. Firewall > Rules > VLAN 100 > add, pass any protocol (this is temporary)
+6. Firewall > Rules > VLAN 100 > add, pass any protocol (this is temporary)

-6. Interfaces > Switch > VLANs > edit, VLAN tag 100, guest network, 0 tagged and 2 tagged.
+7. Interfaces > Switch > VLANs > edit, VLAN tag 100, guest network, 0 tagged and 2 tagged.

-a.
-In Interfaces > Switch > Ports, LAN is associated with 0 and 2.
+8. In Interfaces > Switch > Ports, LAN is associated with 0 and 2.
 Going back to 1a, we need to assign the VLAN to the interface and tag 0 and 2.

 _In TP-Link Switch:_
 1. Add a VLAN 100, tag port 1 and 8.